-- For areas where a condition resulting from a past activity is a significant threat, policies intended to ensure the condition ceases to be significant; - Policies to address activities and conditions identified as moderate and low threats; - Policies governing: - o Incentive programs and education and outreach programs, including for drinking water systems not in the terms of reference; - Spills prevention, contingency or response plans along highways, railways or shipping lanes within intake protection zones or wellhead protection areas; - Climate change data collection; - Transport pathways; and - o Monitoring moderate or low threats elsewhere in the source protection region.
+- · For areas where a condition resulting from a past activity is a significant threat, policies intended to ensure the condition ceases to be significant; - · Policies to address activities and conditions identified as moderate and low threats; - Policies governing: - o Incentive programs and education and outreach programs, including for drinking water systems not in the terms of reference; - o Spills prevention, contingency or response plans along highways, railways or shipping lanes within intake protection zones or wellhead protection areas; - o Climate change data collection; - o Transport pathways; and - o Monitoring moderate or low threats elsewhere in the source protection region.

-The Source Protection Committee has chosen to only include the following optional content in this source protection plan: policies addressing education and outreach program for First Nations drinking water systems, spills prevention, climate change data collection, and transport pathways.
-These policies can be found in Section 4.7.
+The Source Protection Committee has chosen to include the following optional content in this source protection plan: policies addressing education and outreach program for First Nations drinking water systems, spills prevention, climate change data collection, incentive programs, transport pathways and for hydrocarbon pipelines, moderate and low threat policies.

-2.4.5 EXPLANATORY DOCUMENT
+EXPLANATORY DOCUMENT 2 4 5

-An explanatory document must be prepared and submitted with the Source Protection Plan as outlined in section 40 of the General Regulation under Act.
+An explanatory document must be prepared and submitted with the Source Protection Plan and any subsequent amendments, as outlined in section 40 of the General Regulation under Act.
 The purpose of this document is to provide the rationale for the policies included in the Plan and to explain the Source Protection Committee's policy decisions.
-The document allows stakeholders, the general public, municipalities, and the Minister of the Environment and Climate Change to understand the context and history behind the policies.
+The document allows stakeholders, the general public, municipalities, and the Minister of the Environment, Conservation and Parks to understand the context and history behind the policies.
 This document must accompany the Draft Proposed Trent and Ganaraska Source Protection Plans for public consultation purposes.